connectomicslab/connectomemapper3/paper/paper.md

   to appropriately set up the set of available pipeline configuration parameters for its processing.
 \label{fig:cmp3-diagram}](cmp3-diagram.png)

-\textbf{Integrated Graphical User Interface} CMP3 takes advantage of Traits/TraitsUI framework (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), where pipeline and stage class attributes (parameters) are represented as Traits objects with TraitsUI graphical
+\textbf{A Graphical User Interface that reflects the worklow structure} CMP3 takes advantage of Traits/TraitsUI framework (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), where pipeline and stage class attributes (parameters) are represented as Traits objects with TraitsUI graphical